 Up to four CEPD staff members (Coordinator, Director, AV Technician and Registrar) will be considered complimentary attendees of the conference in order to ensure compliance with the ACCME Essential Areas and their elements and ACCME Standards for Commercial Support.
 Staff travel expenses will be billed to the conference budget in accordance with the travel policies approved by the State of Tennessee for state employees.

-On-site management of directly-sponsored conference and symposia will be the responsibility of the CEPD.
+On-site management of directly-provided conference and symposia will be the responsibility of the CEPD.
 On-site management may include the following:

-Conferences and symposia require that the sponsoring department and the CEPD work together to identify and contact speakers.
-Once speakers are selected, the CEPD contacts them directly to obtain information on disclosure/conflict of interest, objectives, topics, schedules, slides, handouts, audiovisuals, and travel arrangements.
+The course director from the providing department and/or the planning committee are tasked with the identification of appropriate speakers.
+This must occur without the aid of any commercial interest or their representatives.
+Once speakers are determined for conferences and smyposia, the CEPD contacts them directly to obtain information on disclosure/conflict of interest, objectives, topics, schedules, PowerPoint slides, handouts, audiovisuals, and travel arrangements.

 Full-time faculty are expected to contribute to all aspects of the medical education mission of UTGSM.
 Faculty are expected to teach medical students, residents, and physician colleagues in CME.
-Therefore, it is not appropriate for faculty to accept honoraria from CME activities sponsored by CEPD.
-Faculty may accept honoraria from CME presentations sponsored by other accredited organizations as their contracts allow.
+Therefore, it is not appropriate for faculty to accept honoraria from CME activities provided by CEPD.
+Faculty may accept honoraria from CME presentations provided by other accredited organizations as their contracts allow.

 Visiting faculty may be paid honoraria and reimbursement of expenses associated with presentations based upon submission of original receipts.
 There is no maximum honorarium amount for visiting faculty as the amount varies with the specialty and subspecialty, speaker qualifications, and nature of a CME conference.